 Once a child is drawn into these lies, the trap is sprung and all pretenses are dropped.
 At that point, the child becomes little more than a captive commodity to be sold on the streets for the pleasure of sexual predators.
 Sometimes, they are even sent thousands of miles away, making it almost impossible for them to reunite with their families.

 “It’s a heartbreaking situation and one we in the Catholic Church need to address.
 Fortunately, there are missions we can support that have taken on that mission of mercy.
-One of the ministries involved in that work is the in the Philippines,” said Jim Cavnar, president of Cross Catholic Outreach, one of the leading Catholic charities working to end poverty in the developing world.
-“The wonderful sister who leads their mission has developed an incredible outreach to protect and nurture young people who might be susceptible to the human trafficker’s lies.”
+One of the ministries involved in that work is in the Philippines,” said Jim Cavnar, CEO of Cross Catholic Outreach, one of the leading Catholic charities working to end poverty in the developing world.
+“The wonderful sister who leads their mission has developed an incredible outreach to protect and nurture young people who might be susceptible to the human traffickers’ lies.”

 Cavnar continued, “The mobile clinic and Sr. Marivic’s team of roving support staff take a very proactive approach.
 They aren’t waiting for young people to come to them.
 They’re bringing a light into the darkness and helping children who may not otherwise have heard the gospel of hope understand their potential in the eyes of God.
-Their slogan for the program is ‘Building a culture of protection for children’ and they are doing an incredible job.”
+Their slogan for the program is ‘Building a culture of protection for children,’ and they are doing an incredible job.”

 “I have been very encouraged to see so many U.S. Catholics involved in this work of mercy — this effort to end the influence human traffickers have on vulnerable children,” he said.
 “They understand the terrible threat these sexual predators represent, and they want to do everything they can to protect the boys and girls at risk.”